January 2016 E-News from Diversity and Inclusion

 Ask for the lactation room key/fob at the circulation desk located near the front door of the Barber Library.
 Room 226 is a staff conference room that may be used for lactation needs when not in use.
 It is available until 6 pm Monday through Thursday and until 5 pm on Fridays.

 Grandview 2nd floor bathroom/shower next to the regular bathrooms.

 Ask for a key from the Math Department office on the second floor of Grandview or the Business and Aviation Department office on the first floor of Grandview from 8 am 5 pm (offices are closed during the lunch hour and on weekends and during the summer months.)

-For those who need access at other times, please contact the Student Life Office, 209 Campus Center, by phone at 541-383-7211, or Karen Roth at email@example.com.
+For those who need access at other times, please contact the Student Life Office, 209 Campus Center, by phone at 541-383-7211, or Christy Walker at firstname.lastname@example.org.